 The Agritourism Liability Protection law was based on those in other states, McCullough said, and protects the civil liberties of those who invite the public onto their land to observe or participate in farming activities.

-“People want to experience that life,” said Cathy Greene, owner of Oklahoma Agritourism Board.
-“It’s been missing in America.”
+"People want to experience that life," said Cathy Greene, owner of Wild Things Farm near Pocola, and a member of the Oklahoma Agritourism Board.
+"It’s been missing in America."

 Greene, who is busy preparing for the fall pumpkin patch and corn maze in this 15th year of Wild Things, said more farms in Oklahoma are starting to offer weekend "farm stays" as part of agritourism.